andrea-dimarco/quantum-adders/README.md

 # Quantum Adders (2024)
-Implementation of two Ripple-Carry Quantum Adders with Qiskit.
+Implementation of four Ripple-Carry Quantum Adders with Qiskit and QASM.

 More information in the [presentation](./presentation.pdf).